toobrien/tick_db/README.md

 ### Time and Sales

 Sierra chart does not store time and sales records per se, but OHLC values.
 It stores these "intraday data files" in `/Data`.
 They have a `.scid` extension.
-When Sierra Chart is configured to store one trade per bar in these intraday files, they effectively become time and sales records. `parse_tas.py` converts these one-trade intraday records into time and sales records with a timestamp, price, quantity, and side (0 = at bid, 1 = at ask) fields.
+When Sierra Chart is configured to store one trade per bar in these intraday files, they effectively become time and sales records. `parsers.parse_tas` converts these one-trade intraday records into time and sales records with a timestamp, price, quantity, and side (0 = at bid, 1 = at ask) fields.

 Read more about the intraday data files here: